 The tread profile

-Often tire tread has a round, flat or trapezoidal cross-section.
-When we compare wheels that have exactly the same properties but different profiles, we see that a change in the profile or contact area occurs when a load is applied, and this changes the starting and roll resistance.
+Tyre treads often have a round, flat or trapezoidal cross-section.
+When we compare wheels that have exactly the same properties but different profiles, we see that a change in the profile or contact area occurs when a load is applied, and this changes the starting and rolling resistance.
 The contact area is initially larger with a trapezoidal profile than with a round profile, but smaller than with a flat profile.
 As the load increases, however, there is a displacement of the contact surface.
-In general, the smaller the contact area, the less force is required to overcome the starting and roll resistance .
+In general, the smaller the contact area, the less force is required to overcome the starting and rolling resistance.

-With a wheel or tire, a point load, which can be very intensive, can occur due to a locking device.
+With a wheel or tyre, a point load, which can be very intensive, can also occur due to a locking device.
 In order to avoid problems, here, a material with good resilience must be selected.